Wakemakin/faro-api/README.rst

 powerful and configurable than Alpha 1.
 It will be running on port 5002 on the same host and its availability is random at best, zero and worst.

+It has support for the following resources:

+* Users at /api/users
+* Events at /api/events
+* Choices at /api/choices

 Alpha 1
 =======